lawrencekang/cerebral/README.md

 Further styling - I approximated the Cerebral brand colors and simplified the mock up of the Chat UI that was provided.

 Better validation - I would make the chat input validation more robust, including doing things like stripping out special characters (punctuation) to ensure better compatibility with how people type.

+Responsiveness - the app uses Bootstrap, but is not set up for all screen sizes and is optimized for higher-resolution displays.